codesport/programmable-nfts/README.md

 We are a DAO and Guild for blockchain builders, investors, users.

-The below summarizes the first phase of our business and product development roadmap/
+The below summarizes the first phase of our business and product development roadmap.

 ## Meeting the Needs of the Stakeholder: Chain Block Labs/Builders' DAO/CoderFi: